0xor1/tlbx/cmd/todo/ReadMe.md

 ## run

-go, node/npm and docker/docker-compose must be installed.
+go, node/npm and docker/docker-compose must be installed then `./bin/run todo` and open a browser tab to `localhost:8081`

-`./bin/run todo`